International Dance Day 2024: History, Theme, Significance

 Here’s how you can celebrate International Dance Day 2023:

-Have you tried Tango before?
+• Attend a class: Have you tried Tango before?
 What about the Zambian dance?
 How about the Lindy Hop?
-If you’re not a natural dancer, don’t fret; starting classes are highly forgiving.
-Today, regardless of your ability level, is the day to widen your horizons!
-Attempt a new dance style.
+If you’re not a natural dancer, don’t fret.
+Starting classes late is highly forgiving.
+Regardless of your ability level, it is the day to widen your horizons!
+So get enrolled in a dance class of your choice.

-Beautiful costumes, vibrant colours, and magnificent settings are frequently seen in dance performances.
+• See a performance: Beautiful costumes, vibrant colours, and magnificent settings are frequently seen in dance performances.
 Lion King, the highest-grossing Broadway play, has been viewed by over 100 million people since its debut in 1997.
-Even if you can’t witness a play in person today, you can see footage of dance forms from throughout the world on the International Theatre Institute’s website.
+Even if you can’t witness a play in person today, you can see footage of dance forms on the International Theatre Institute’s website.

-Dance classes can begin at a very young age for children.
-Those that enjoy it and continue with it get numerous benefits, including enhanced physical fitness, more self-confidence, improved ability to listen to and understand instructions, and a stronger drive to persevere.
+• Encourage the next generation of dancers: Dance classes can begin at a very young age for children.
+Those who enjoy and continue with it get numerous benefits, including enhanced physical fitness, self-confidence, improved ability to listen to and understand instructions, and a stronger drive to persevere.
 Urge your children to try out for a dance team!

 5 Types of Dance Forms Around the World